By Micah McIntyre

 Before long, every single item on the table had been taken by what Bob estimated to be about 50 Wheaton students, faculty and staff.
 Melinda Schmidt, in the Leadership, Evangelism & Ministry Programs office, took home a set of six tall, skinny Santa statues and plans to use them for place settings at Christmas or will have some fun and hide them around the house for people to find.
 “I just like the meaning behind it,” she said.
 “They need to keep having life and meaning in other people’s lives.”
 Just one story up, in the Office of Development and Gift Planning Services, Tracy Collins took a variety of trinkets and wall decorations that are now prominently on display at the entrance to the office.
 She appreciated being able to “add a little Christmas to the office because we don’t usually buy things for the office.”
 In addition to being scattered across the BGC, the little Santas can be found in the Registrar office, the Welcome Center and in dorms and apartments across campus.

 The only things that remain are three figurines that Bob kept for himself to remember his brother by: two small porcelain figures of St. Nicholas and a figurine of the Ghost of Christmas Present.
-“What I will always remember in relation to [these figures] is George’s love of Christmas, which is a reflection of his greater Christian faith.”
+“What I will always remember in relation to is George’s love of Christmas, which is a reflection of his greater Christian faith.”